 Paseo de la Reforma is one of the most important roads in Mexico City and is the home of ciclovía, where each Sunday the road is closed to cars and is open for people to cycle, jog, roller skate or stroll.
 It’s also where many of the city’s celebrations take place, including a New Year’s Eve concert and the world-famous Dia de Muertos (Day of the Dead) parade.

-If you’re visiting Mexico City and you are looking for hotels in the heart of the action, Reforma might be the best option for you.
+If you’re looking for the best places to stay in Mexico City that are in the heart of the action, Reforma might be the best option for you.

 The Best Hostels in Mexico City